About/Best Of

 While FG% by type of shot doesn't change, shot selection does -- on average, NBA players take higher percentage shots when they've been shooting poorly recently (they go get a bucket), and lower percentage shots when they're shooting well (they take a heat check).
 These heat check shots tend to be more inefficient shots as well (lower expected value), so this behavior definitely costs teams points, and possibly wins.

 The real world is far streakier than our brains are equipped to deal with.
-Players believe they are streaky, which causes them to be less streaky than they would be by chance.
+Players believe they are streaky, which causes them to do things that make them less streaky than they would be by chance.
 Even though they're not as streaky as they should be, NBA players still seem streaky to people who watch basketball, myself included.
-Our brains attach far too much meaning to streaks, and are really bad at intuitively understanding randomness.
+We tend to treat 3 or more makes or misses in a row as a significant event, even though it's fairly likely.

 A long investigation into sports gambling and how it works, mathematically and psychologically.
 So far, I've published pieces about betting spreads, line movements, which teams get bet on the most, and how random walks work.